Reinsurance Support Services Business License in Dubai: Cost and Requirements

 Collect the Business License and proceed with visa applications and bank account opening

-For straightforward applications with complete documentation, the timeline from initial submission to licence issuance is typically two to four weeks.
+For straightforward applications with complete documentation, the timeline from initial submission to license issuance is typically two to four weeks.
 Applications requiring additional regulatory approvals may take longer.

 Why Dubai South Suits Reinsurance Support Operators